jhilberdink/Canadian_Election_Study_Analysis/README.md

 ## Database

-The dataset is currently stored in a CSV file in the github repository.
-Data will be entered into a PostgreSQL database that will be connected to the final machine learning model.
+Our dataset is stored in a PostgreSQL database.

 ## Dashboard

-We are using a Tableau dashboard to display our results.
-Visualizations will have filters for party and region to easily display the shape of the Canadian electorate.
-(Note: the dashboard is currently in flux.
-Will be updated soon.)
+A Tableau Dashboard with the results of our analysis can be found here: https://public.tableau.com/app/profile/jason.hilberdink/viz/Election_Analysis/Story1.